 – Separate the repair plug from its outer housing.
 For me this meant unscrewing 3 #1 Phillips Head screws on the plug’s face and pulling upward.
 I also removed the clamp at the base of the plug as to allow cord to pass through more easily.

 – Once confident that the replacement plug will work, snip the gimpy plug off.
-I used my Klein Side Cutters for this (our review of them here), but any number of cutting tools will work.
+I used my Klein Side Cutters for this (a review of them here), but any number of cutting tools will work.

 (You can see – the ground on our heater’s plug had been broken completely off.)